a-rashid-saaka/google-workspace/README.md

 II.
 Click the "Attachments" card to manage protections.
 You can enable or disable settings and view the default actions.

 III.
-If not already enabled, check 'Protect against encrypted attachments from untrusted senders' and choose an action for messages that trigger this policy.
+If not already enabled, check "Protect against encrypted attachments from untrusted senders" and choose an action for messages that trigger this policy.
 The options are:
 - Keep email in the inbox and show warning (default)
 - Move email to spam
 - Quarantine

 IV.
-If you choose to quarantine the message you will be able to select which quarantine to use.
+If you choose to quarantine the message, you will be able to select which quarantine to use.

 V. Choose a desired option and click SAVE.